 What if You Don’t Agree With the Notice?

+If you think the amount listed on your CP504 notice is incorrect or you’ve either already paid it or set up an installment plan, you should call the number at the top of the notice to connect with an IRS representative.
 Regardless of whether you agree or disagree with the tax notice, you must respond immediately or face a seizure order.
 A Minnesota tax attorney can assist you in dealing with the IRS, challenging incorrect assessments, or negotiating a lower tax bill.

 Do You Have Questions About Your CP504 Notice?

 If you receive a CP504 Notice in MN, you should consult with Pridgeon & Zoss, PLLC regarding your legal rights.
 We can help you protect your money and assets by negotiating more affordable payment arrangements with the IRS or even arranging to settle your tax debt for a lower amount.
 For more information or to schedule a consultation, contact us today.
+We serve clients throughout Minnesota and western Wisconsin from our offices in Edina and St. Anthony and look forward to assisting you.